 *Keep in mind that hours are subject to change at any time and will be announced on our social media channels.

 When you arrive at the brewery please approach the host stand located to the right of the entrance door.
 If there is a line, please wait in it (down the side of the building toward Pulaski St.) and we will get you seated as soon as possible.
 Our taproom staff will start a tab for you at the host stand up front and will bring you to your table with a draft menu and to-go menu.
 Seating is available inside and outside.
-Our tables are limited to 8 people per table (for the largest tables), smaller tables are limited to 4-6 people.
 If guests will be joining your party later, let them know to check in at the host stand and give the host your name so that they can be seated with you.

 Menus are available at each table (and online).
 Our taproom staff will come by to take your order after you have been seated and will bring your order directly to your table, so there’s no waiting in line!
 To maintain social distancing measures, we ask that you please remain seated and let your server come to you.
 Please always keep your children and dogs with you.
-Masks are required when you are not at your table.
 We only accept card payments, and 100% of the tips will go to our taproom staff.

 Our new “touchless” drive-thru to-go beer pick up is available from our licensed premises Monday – Friday from 12-5 PM!
 See the steps below for how to order and pick up beer to-go: